cmpx0sec/OverTheWire-CTF-s/Bandit/Level-00.md

    ```bash
    cat readme
 ```
-Once the file is opened you should see the password
+Once the file is opened, you should see the password

 ## 🔑 Password for Level 1:
 ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If